Liberia: Civil Society Cautions Government to 'Stop Brutalizing Peaceful Protesters'

 As police fired tear gas, protesters lost several valuables, including mobile phones while escaping the scene.
 A FrontPageAfrica reporter on the scene also saw women and a baby in an unconscious state.

-The Council , in the statement stated that those coming out in solidarity with Mr. Cummings have been calm, civil and peaceful and under such conditions, the rules of engagement do not allow the state to respond in violent and unfriendly manner; especially using brute force that inflict naked harm and pain on harmless and armless citizens.
-Restraint and civility are key components of policing that are grievously required in handling solidarity matches, especially when the state is not provoked, the Council said in the statement.
+The Council , in the statement stated that those coming out in solidarity with Mr. Cummings have been calm, civil and peaceful and under such conditions, the rules of engagement do not allow the state to respond in violent and unfriendly manner, especially using brute force that inflict naked harm and pain on harmless and armless citizens.
+Restraint and civility are key components of policing that are grievously required in handling solidarity matches, especially when the state is not provoked.

 Meanwhile, the Council has called on the Government of Liberia to take responsibility for the wounded and the injured and ensure that all those who got manhandled during the standoff caused by the Police are treated to full and complete recovery.